Content marketing. It’s a buzzword that’s been around for a few years now and doesn’t seem to be going away anytime soon.

 Reuse your content in a different medium.
 Do you have a series of blog posts on the same subject?
 Merge them into an e-book!
 Or distill their wisdom into short phrases and post them on Twitter.
 Or turn them into a video.
 The possibilities are endless.

 Find others that have succeeded in what you are trying to do.
 You should network with influential blogs and sites in whatever way you can.
 Offer them things they need, even for free, as long as they mention you.
 It will pay off royally.

 Get someone to proofread your articles.
 It will make you stand out among the badly written texts (99% of articles out there; do they think nobody notices?).
 You can also use a free tool to check your text for common errors.

 22. Who are you?

 Who are you?
 Why did you start the startup?
 True stories sell.
-As I have learned while making documentaries, all you need for a great story is a main character surpassing obstacles.
-As a startup owner, you must have had your fair share of obstacles.
+As I have learned while making documentaries, all you need for a great story is the main character surpassing obstacles.
+You must have had your fair share of obstacles as a startup owner.
 Let others know about them and let them learn from your hardships.

 23. Be interactive

 Entertain your visitors by engaging them in activities.
 A quiz would be a great idea.
 Fortunately, there is a free tool for that.